Deep-Symmetry/afterglow-max/README.md

 Evaluates Clojure expressions within the Afterglow context.
-Combined with message objects, gives you an easy way to make Afterglow do things that haven't been worth creating a special object for yet.
+Combined with message objects, gives you an easy way to make Afterglow do things that aren't worth creating special objects for.
 Useful examples in the Help patcher include starting and opening the [web interface](https://github.com/brunchboy/afterglow/blob/master/doc/README.adoc#the-embedded-web-interface), enabling a connection from a full-featured Clojure development environment for debugging custom effects, and activating an attached